TerryV8/click-count/docs/terraform_vpc.md

 # Choose AWS as a provider
-# and create our first terraform resource, VPC
+# and create our first terraform resource: VPC

 Edit aws-vpc.tf:
 ```console